aliciaviernes/image-captioning-augmentation/README.md

 ### Synonym Replacement

-Based on EDA synonym replacement (with the help of WordNet).
+Based on EDA synonym replacement (with the help of [WordNet](https://wordnet.princeton.edu/)).

 ### Back-translation

 Translation from and to Spanish & Arabic.
-Needed model: argostranslate
+Needed model: [argostranslate](https://github.com/argosopentech/argos-translate)

+1. Create a directory `argostranslate`.
+2. Download the models specified in `backtranslate.py`.

-### T5: Paraphasing
+### Pegasus Paraphrase

-T5-powered paraphrasing with a finetuned model from Huggingface: `ramsrigouthamg/t5_paraphraser`
+T5-powered paraphrasing with a finetuned model from Huggingface: `tuner007/pegasus_paraphrase`

 ## Image augmentation